Frequently asked questions.

 Previous Evaluations: Copies of any past psychological, neuropsychological, or psychoeducational reports.

-Relevant Medical Records: Any medical documents that may be pertinent to the evaluation.
+Relevant Medical Records: Any medical documents that may be pertinent.

-School Documents: Your child's most recent IEP or 504 Plan.
+School Documents: Your child's IEP or 504 Plan, report cards, or standardized test scores.

 Your Questions: A list of any specific questions you want to be sure we address.